 For a name change, check the box at the top of the return and enclose copies of the amended Articles of Incorporation 4162 or Amended Certificate of Authority filed with the Indiana Secretary of State with the return.
-The federal identification number shown in the box in the upper-right corner of the return must be accurate and the same as used for federal purposes.
+The Federal Employer Identification Number shown in the box in the upper-right corner of the return must be accurate and the same as used for federal purposes.